TheStudent00/GraphModel/Oracle(NAS)/Description.md

 # 2. High-Level Summary

 The Graph Model is a **Fractal Organism**.
 It is composed of **Minds** (Hemispheres), which contain **Modules**, which recursively contain **Sub-Modules**.

+Computationally, the system abandons fixed layers in favor of a **Recursive Expression Engine**.
+Instead of a static architecture, Modules parse learnable syntax trees, executing a **Sequential Reduction** (Pipe) on inputs.
+To handle unbounded streams, it utilizes **Cylindrical Time**, mapping linear sequence data into a hierarchical spiral (Day/Hour).

 The system is regulated by a **Dual-Economy**:
 1.  **Internal Economy (LossComplexity):** A relativistic budget constraint that governs the expansion of the fractal (Parent distributes tokens to Children).